department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-google-analytics.md

 ### General

 * **All teams working on the Veteran Tools Platform are required to integrate VA's Google Analytics into their services.**
-* **External Contractor teams should request Google Analytics when the complete and final build is on staging.**
+* **External Contractor teams should request Google Analytics when**
-  * The Request for Google Analytics should happen when the team is confident no further changes will happen before launch.
+  * The complete and final build is on staging and you're confident it's ready to launch.
+  * At least 1.5 weeks before planned launch date

 <hr>